selivan/thinclient/USAGE.md

 You need [Virtualbox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com/).

-# Error is fine, it hasn't yet anything to boot.
-Just turn the test machine off
+Create machine to test created images.
+Error is fine, it hasn't yet anything to boot.
+Just turn the test machine off.
 `vagrant up test`
+Create machine that will be used as template for our image.
 `vagrant up template`
-# Ansible is used for provisioning, so this step does most of provisioning for template machine
+Create machine that will work as PXE server for testing.
+Also it is used to provision configuration to template machine with [Ansible](http://docs.ansible.com/ansible/latest/index.html).
 `vagrant up server`
-# to boot with new kernel
+Reload template to boot with new kernel.
 `vagrant reload template`
+Log into template machine.
 `vagrant ssh template`

 Here you can customize your future thin client: install packages, configs, ...